 Do staff have their hair under control?

-Do staff wear jewellery that cannot be cleaned and may contaminate food on such as ornamental rings?
+Do staff wear jewelry that cannot be cleaned and may contaminate food on such as ornamental rings?

 Do staff have long finger nails, nail polish or artificial nails?

 When entering a facility, in most cases the health inspector will show official identification and clearly state who he or she is and that this is a legal and lawfully mandated health inspection.
 It is an offence in most jurisdictions in Canada for an operator to prevent a health inspector from conducting a health inspection of their restaurant.

 Operators unfamiliar with the health inspector should be asking to see identification to ensure they are dealing with a real health inspector and not an imposter.